Talks on the Adhyatma Upanishad

 What is stated in this sutra is not only difficult to understand, it may appear impossible to us.
 How can one become enlightened just by listening?
 Our logical minds cannot understand it.
 If listening has really happened it is not impossible, but because we do not know how to listen, it appears impossible that just by listening the disciple became enlightened.

 “Let us first understand this before we enter into the sutra.
 There is one fundamental difference between the present era of science and the era when the Upanishads were born.
-In those days when the Upanishads wFinger Pointing to the Moonere born the basis of the mind was trust.
+In those days when the Upanishads were born the basis of the mind was trust.
 Now the basis of the mind is doubt.
 In those days trust was as natural as doubt is natural today.
 The mind has undergone a revolutionary change.
 With the birth of science, doubt has gained a sort of dignity.
 Why?
 Because science is born out of doubt.

 “Science only doubts.
 Right doubt is the key for the development of science.
 Scientific facts can be discovered only if one goes on doubting.
 Doubt is a process of discovering the truths of science.